How to put on a corset yourself - with videos!

 We know that corsets can be a bit intimidating if you haven't worn them before.
 You may be thinking, what size do I wear?
 How will it feel?
 Can I breathe?
 (Yes, you can!)
 But the most common question we get is simply "How the heck do I put this thing on?!"

 Worry not - it's not as hard as you think to put a corset on, all by yourself, without any assistance whatsoever.
 To prove it to you, we've created 2 quick videos that show how it's done.
 With a little practice, you can put on your waspie corsets within just 2 minutes and your full sized overbust corsets within 4!
-Click to see each video on Youtube.
+You can view each video on Youtube below:

 Still not totally sure you can do it?
 With your corset purchase, we send along detailed wearing instructions to help!
 You'll receive the following leaflet (with diagrams!) on how to properly put on your corset, how to break it in without hurting yourself, how to properly remove it, and wash and care instructions.